techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 Mammal extends Animal
 Dog, Raccoon, Swamp Thing extends Mammal
 Raccoon implements Washer

-a.
-Line 6 will not compile; an explicit cast is required to convert a Raccoon to
+A. Line 6 will not compile; an explicit cast is required to convert a Raccoon to

 a Washer.

-b.
-Line 7 will not compile; an explicit cast is required to convert a Washer to a SwampThing.
+B. Line 7 will not compile; an explicit cast is required to convert a Washer to a SwampThing.

-c.
-The code will compile and run.
+C. The code will compile and run.

-d.
-The code will compile but will throw an exception at line 7, because runtime conversion from an interface to a class is not permitted. e.
+D. The code will compile but will throw an exception at line 7, because runtime conversion from an interface to a class is not permitte
+D. e.
 The code will compile but will throw an exception at line 7, because the runtime class of w cannot be converted to type SwampThing. f.

-Answer: B
+ANSWER: B
 MARK:
 2
+CHAPTER:

 MIX
 CHOICES: